digitalearthafrica/deafrica-docs/sandbox/dask-howto/index.rst

 .. _dask-howto:

-Dask capabilities within the Sandbox
+Understanding Dask Capabilities
 ==========================

-This documentation builds upon the existing introduction to using Dask with Digital Earth Africa and breaks down the key functions associated with the use of Dask.
+This documentation builds upon DE Africa’s existing Parallel Processing with Dask notebook.
 Each of these isolated examples builds on from the previous, with the aim of introducing a new Dask related concept as each example progresses.

+Dask is a tool used for data management, whereby data is broken down into manageable chunks to allow for scaling up analyses and time efficiency.
+Breaking data into chunks can allow for easier storage in memory and can draw upon multiple computing cores to speed up computations.

 To find out more, click **Next**, or select `Lazy-loading Data <./01_lazy_loading_dask.ipynb>`_ below.